getkyo/kyo/README.md

 val unsafeAgain: Int < Any = anyAbort.orPanic
 ```

-The Abort-specific error handling methods are as follows:
+Other error-handling methods are as follows:

 ```scala
 import kyo.*